f0xtek/isstracker/README.md

 # ISS Tracker

 A simple react app that tracks the International Space Station across the globe.
-Uses data from the [International Space Station API](http://open-notify.org/Open-Notify-API/ISS-Location-Now/).
+Uses data from the [Where The ISS At API](https://wheretheiss.at/).

 ## Available Scripts

+To build this project, you will need a [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key).
+Once obtained, put it in [App.js](./src/App.js) at the bottom of the file.

 In the project directory, you can run: